LotionDude/Java-Json-Convert/README.md

 - `--FLAG='VALUE'` - The name of the flag followed by the value inside single quote marks.
 Can include spaces inside the value.
 - `--FLAG=VALUE` - The name of the flag followed with its value.
 The value cannot contain spaces.

 For example: `name --type=arr --ref='my_arr'`

 #### Type flags

-Throws and error if the target object does not match the type of the request object.
+Throws an error if the target object does not match the type of the request object.
 (currently non-functional on response schema)

 - `--type=int`: Integer